 Fantastic false albacore fishing in Sarasota!

-The fishing in the Gulf of Mexico just off the Siesta Key and Lido Key beaches has been nothing short of fantastic this fall!
-False albacore, also know as bonito, little tunny, fat Alberts and more are plentiful and have been foraging on schools of glass minnows on the surface.
-This is a very visual and exciting trip as anglers chase around the breaking fish.
-There are also some Spanish mackerel mixed in but the albies are far more numerous.
+The fishing in the Gulf of Mexico just off the Siesta Key and Lido Key beaches can be nothing short of fantastic in the fall!
+False albacore, also known as bonito, little tunny, fat Alberts and more are plentiful and have been foraging on schools of glass minnows on the surface.
+This is a very visual and exciting trip as anglers chase around the “breaking” fish.
+There are also some Spanish mackerel mixed in.
+However, the false albacore are far more sporting.
 These fish put up a terrific battle on light tackle, often times taking almost all of the line on the first run.
-Bass Assassin Sea Shad jigs and Rapal X-Raps are my top baits.
-Charters are averaging a dozen fish to ten pounds hooked each morning.
+Bass Assassin Sea Shad jigs and Rapala X-Raps are my top baits.
+Siesta Key fishing charters average a 6-10 fish to ten pounds hooked each morning on a good day.
 Clients are definitely experiencing great false albacore fishing in Sarasota!